bcgov/nr-broker/docs/audit.md

-# NR Broker Audit Log
+# Understanding the Audit Log

 NR Broker outputs both audit and access log streams to a configurable HTTP endpoint.
 How to receive, save and make the data searchable is outside the scope of the NR Broker documentation.